artainmo/total_perspective_vortex/README.md

 ###### CSP

 Common spatial patterns is the most used dimensionality reduction algorithm when handling EEG datas.<br>
-It is used in signal processing, such as EEG signals, to find the most salient patterns in the data thus putting a spot light on the input datas with most predictive value.
+It is used in signal processing, such as EEG signals, to find the most salient patterns in the data thus putting a spotlight on the input datas with most predictive value.

 ### Model training